We may earn a commission if you click on a link, but at no extra cost to you. Read our disclosure policy for information.

 Guinea pigs can eat pumpkin, its rind or skin, pulp, flesh, leaves, and flowers in moderate amounts to get all the benefits from them.

-You should avoid feeding pumpkin seed and stem to your pets as they are highly detrimental for your guinea pig.
+You should avoid feeding pumpkin seed and stem to your pets as they are highly detrimental to your guinea pig.

 Guinea pigs can’t eat cooked food so only allow fresh and raw pumpkins.